 - You already have certain elements of your online program development, marketing, or enrollment initiatives under control

+The market is far more saturated in terms of the number of online programs which makes “guaranteed” returns on investment a lot less attainable.
+There is a more nuanced conversation happening that relies heavily on our collective response to the needs of a shifting student population.
 At MindMax, we believe that a school’s needs are dynamic.
 We offer both fee-for-service and revenue-sharing programs as part of our unbundled services model—and we provide significantly more flexibility than an OPM.

 Our services align well with schools that manage their own online program development.
 In today’s digital world, it’s easier than ever for schools to own these efforts themselves.
 They gain far more value from partnering with a company like MindMax for the marketing and enrollment services that drive prospective students to these programs.